ikus060/rdiffweb/doc/index.md

  * you need to serve multiple web services from the same IP;
  * you need more security (like HTTP + SSL).

-This section doesn't explain how to install and configure your Apache server.
+This section doesn't explain how to install and configure your Nginx server.
 This is out-of-scope.
 The following is only provided as a suggestion and is in no way a complete reference.